 Samples were split in the field and analyzed unfiltered.
-All samples were analyzed for isotopes of uranium and for H-3.
-Analyses for gross alpha, gross beta, gamma emitting radionuclides, Sr-90, and Tc-99 were added where appropriate.
-Discharge samples from the TEDF were analyzed for gross alpha, gross beta, gamma emitting radionuclides, and H-3.
+Most samples were analyzed for isotopes of uranium, H-3, and Sr-90.
+Analyses for gross alpha, gross beta, gamma emitting radionuclides, and Tc-99 were added where appropriate.

 Drinking Water